buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcKernel/Entities/IfcRelNests.md

 # IfcRelNests

 The nesting relationship _IfcRelNests_ is a special type of the general composition/decomposition (or whole/part) relationship _IfcRelDecomposes_.
 The nesting relationship can be applied to all subtypes of object and object types, namely processes, controls (like cost items), and resources.
-It can also be applied to physical subtypes of object and object types, namely elements having ports.
+It can also be applied to physical subtypes of object and object types, such as elements having ports.
 The nesting implies an order among the nested parts.

 > EXAMPLE  A nesting of costs items in an _IfcCostSchedule_ is the composition of complex cost items from other cost items.
 The order of the nested cost items underneath the parent cost item is determined by the order of the list of _RelatedObjects_.